 Trusted by several brands like Coca-Cola, Zepp Health, GE, and many others, Crank Storyboard is a GUI design and development framework that has helped several companies to build simplistic yet distinctive UIs.

-3. Allow the User to Customize Home Screen and Save Favourites
+3. Allow the User to Customize the Home Screen and Save Favourites

 It's a fact that a friendly and intuitive medical device user interface always wins, while an overly complex interface will lead to frustration.
 The ability to log in and see one's unique profile and configuration can significantly help.
 It may seem a minor point that can be an essential factor for clinicians who like to organize their home screens based on their workflow and workload.